-008. Natural treatments : hyperacid gastritis
+008. Natural treatments for prevention: hyperacid gastritis

 Heartburn and the discomfort caused by hyperacidity can seriously affect our quality of life, turning every meal into a source of anxiety.
 In this section, we explore natural solutions that act as a 'gastric dressing' for the stomach, using plants with alkalizing, anti-inflammatory, and healing properties.
-From the delicacy of Black Locust flowers, which soothe the sensation of pyrosis, to the regenerative power of Comfrey and Calendula, nature offers us precious allies for restoring the gastric mucosa.
+From the delicacy of Black Locust flowers, which soothe the sensation of pyrosis, to the regenerative power of Calendula, nature offers us precious allies for restoring the gastric mucosa.
 I invite you to discover how correctly prepared infusions and traditional remedies, such as cabbage juice or St. John's Wort oil, can bring back balance and peace to your digestive system.

 For incipient forms of hyperacid gastritis: